maxaubel/TUP_AE/README.md

 # Traveling Umpire Problem
 ## Evolutionary Algorithm

-This approach solves the TUP with an EA.
+This approach solves the TUP with an Evolutionary Algorithm (EA).

 ### To compile: